How to Create a Knowledge Base in 2024

 An external knowledge base provides customers with immediate and effective information to help solve customer queries in the form of knowledge base articles.
 These knowledge bases are customer self-serve portals, which means customers can search and find answers to their questions without reaching out to a company’s contact center, reducing support tickets.

 Take Instagram Help Center, for example.
 With their simple and easy-to-navigate support page, users can immediately see what’s new and learn about everything from features to account management.
-These searchable knowledge portals are more in-depth versions of traditional FAQ pages.
+These searchable knowledge portals are more in-depth versions of traditional FAQ pages and help centers.

 Below you can see an example of a customer-facing knowledge base from Canva.